eric8395/Movie-EDA/README.md

   - Half of the top 20 movies are classified as a action, adventure, and sci-fi genre (ie. Avengers: Infinity War, Jurassic World, Black Panther)

 ## Recommendations
+Microsoft Studios should look to produce films that have the following characteristics and target the following demographics:

+- 90 minute movie runtimes generally yield a favorable rating of 7/10
+- Produce movies that focus on action, adventure, or sci-fi.
+These genres produced over half of the top 20 most profitable movies.
+- Target the student or kid demographic.
+More people have more time during the summer and holiday seasons and are more inclined to go to a theater.
+More people = greater profit for the studio.
+- Market the movie worldwide.
+Worldwide movies generate far more in profit than when consumed domestically.

 ## Next Steps
+While the data we have available can help us measure previous movie information, there are some additional steps we can take to provide a more detailed analysis.

+- Continue to collect data for movies post 2020.
+Are we starting to see the movie and theater industry recover?
+Are people returning back to the theater?
+- Adjust movie data for inflation.
+While measuring profits can be helpful, we can get a better relative sense of monetary performance in the box office when adjusting profits for inflation.
+- Collect additional data to help explain cyclical cycles in the movie industry over the years.
+Could there be other reasons why we see spikes in some years where movie profits were exceptionally high?

 ## Repository Structure